Guled-Mahamud/DevOps-Cloud-Journey/linux/OverTheWire-BanditGame/Level1-2.md

 🔎 **Thought Process**

 This level introduces a common challenge: dealing with files that have unusual names.
-By using ./, you ensure the file is treated properly.
+By using **./**, you ensure the file is treated properly.

-These basic Linux commands—ls, cat, and exit—are foundational skills for working in terminal environments and solving future levels.
+These basic Linux commands **—ls**, **cat**, and **exit** are foundational skills for working in terminal environments and solving future levels.